Fraunhofer-AISEC/cmc/doc/architecture.md

 might be split onto different servers (e.g. an EST server and an internal metadata server).

 ### attestedtls
-The *attestedtls* package provides an exemplary protocol which shows how a connection between two parties can be performed using remote attestation.
+The *attestedtls* package provides attested TLS connections between two parties.
 After a tls connection is established, additional steps are performed to obtain and verify the attestation reports from the respective communication partner.
 Only then is the connection provided to the server / client.
-For an example on how to integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.
+For an example on how to integrate the library into own applications, the *cmcctl* with its commands *listen* and *dial* can serve as an exemplary application.

 ### attestedhttp
 The *attestedhttp* packages utilizes **attestedtls** to provide HTTPS client and server capabilities to applications.
-For an example on how to integrate the library into own applications, the *testtool* with its modes *listen* and *dial* can serve as an exemplary application.
+The *cmcctl* with its modes *request* and *serve* can serve as an exemplary application.

-### testtool
+### cmcctl
-The *testtool* can generate and verify attestation reports and establish attested TLS as well as attested HTTPS connections.
+The *cmcctl* can generate and verify attestation reports and establish attested TLS as well as attested HTTPS connections.
 For the latter, it makes use of the *attestedtls* and *attestedhttp* packages.
-Usually, the testtool interacts with the *cmcd* via the *cmc* gRPC, CoAP or socket API.
-However, the testtool can also act as a standalone application, i.e., integrate all *cmc* functionality via their go API.
-The testtool is merely a demo application, but can be used as a blueprint for building own attested TLS or HTTPS applications.
+Usually, the *cmcctl* interacts with the *cmcd* via the *cmc* gRPC, CoAP or socket API.
+However, the cmcctl can also act as a standalone application, i.e., integrate all *cmc* functionality via their go API.